Here’s what you need to know about new workplace protections for pregnant, nursing workers - NewsBreak

 Transportation workers are treated differently under the PUMP Act, with bus drivers for long-distance bus companies and some railroad workers having a three-year delay in the bill applying to them.
 There is also an exemption for air carriers and a difference in how the law affects some railroad workers.
 Employers do not have to provide breaks for railroad workers in train crews if it would be too expensive for the employer and if it created unsafe conditions for another rail worker who has the right of way, the amendment’s language explains.

-The post Here’s what you need to know about new workplace protections for pregnant, nursing workers appeared first on Colorado Newsline .
+The post Here’s what you need to know about new workplace protections for pregnant, nursing workers appeared first on Minnesota Reformer .

 Comments / 0